gaia-platform/gaia-docs/articles/rulesets-using-tags.md

 For example:
 Flight->Segment->Trip->T:Traveller

-Tags represent "the current row of a table,” allowing the rule to access fields and relationships in that row by using the tag within the scope of the statement that encloses the tag definition.
+Tags represent "the current row of a table,” allowing the Rule to access fields and relationships in that row by using the tag within the scope of the statement that encloses the tag definition.

 The Tag creates a local variable that points to travelers one by one as we iterate through the people on a flight.
 So, T.MemberMiles references the miles for the passenger with which we are currently working.
 Tags become particularly important as we consider dealing with multiple lists in the next section.